sciserver/opensciserver/docs/fileservice/fileservice.rst

 and the `HEALTH endpoint <https://apps.sciserver.org/fileservice/swagger-ui/index.html#/api-controller/getHealthReport>`_ for checking whether files can be written and deleted from the Root and Data Volumes registered in the FileService.

+**Configuring, Building and Running the ScIServer FileService**

+The configuration variables for the FileService are placed in the ``applications.properties`` and ``log4j2.xml`` files under ``/src/main/resources/``.
+Example instances of those can be found under ``/conf-example/``.

+Some important variables in the ``applications.properties`` file include:

+1)  The URLs pointing to the RACM and LoginPortal REST APIs.
+If user volume quotas are desired, also include the Quota-Manager's URL and authentication password.

+2)  ``RACM.resourcecontext.uuid``: the UUID of the FileService resource context instance as registered in RACM, which is sent along several HTTP requests to the APIs in order to uniquely identify the FileService instance.

+3) ``RACM.resourceContext.serviceToken``: the unique identifier of the FileService instance as a Service in RACM.

+4) ``File-service.default.uservolumes``: a JSON structure with metadata associated to the default user volumes that are automatically created for all SciServer users.

+5) RabbitMQ settings: For logging, activity and error messages can be sent to and queued on an external RabbitMQ instance in order to be subsequently logged.
+One must set the RabbitMQ host, exchange and queue names.

+On the other hand, ``log4j2.xml`` file contains configuration in relation to logging messages to a file.

+Since the SciServer FileService source code is integrated with `Gradle <https://gradle.org>`_ , one can build and run it locally by executing the respective Gradle targets in Visual Studio/Eclipse, or explicitly by executing ``./gradlew build`` or ``./gradlew run`` on the base level of the project directory.
+For running it in a production-grade environment, refer to the SciServer Kubernetes setup.